 Now that more and more people understand that they need to take steps to protect Planet Earth, they’re realizing that their children need to learn how to recycle and conserve.
 Helping out the environment is easier than you think, and you’re never too young to get started!
+Kids can start learning the basics by starting with tending to compost bins.
 Celebrate Earth Day (April 22nd) by trying out these easy recycling tips.

 Recycling is like any good habit: The more you do it, the easier it gets!

 Every time your family goes shopping, you end up with plastic bags as well as the stuff you purchased.
 Don’t toss those bags when you get home!
 Use those old bags to store items around the house or use them for bagging up smaller loads of garbage.

 We all love our electronics, but those wonderful gadgets can have a harmful effect on our environment in a lot of ways.
 Make your battery-powered devices eco-friendlier by using rechargeable ones instead of disposables.
 Batteries are stuffed with toxic ingredients, and they have to be recycled carefully to prevent environmental damage.
 Rechargeable batteries will cut way down on the number of batteries you get rid of.